 McDonald’s and Fresh Express Cyclospora lawsuits are seeking settlement money for people sickened in a national outbreak linked to Fresh Express salad products served at certain McDonald’s restaurants.
-Attorney Ryan Osterholm is a lead lawyer for these cases.
-He is representing people sickened in several states.
+The Cyclospora lawyers at Pritzker Hageman law firm are representing people sickened in several states.

-You can contact our law firm for a free consultation with Ryan or another Cyclospora lawyer using the form below.
+You can contact our law firm for a free consultation with a Cyclospora lawyer by using the form below.

-Read about the first Iowa McDonald’s Cyclospora lawsuit and first Illinois McDonald’s Cyclospora lawsuit filed by lawyers Ryan Osterholm and Brendan Flaherty, both partners at our law firm.
-Ryan and Brendan are representing many of the victims of this outbreak and are seeking money for their clients to pay for medical bills and lost income.
+Read about the first Iowa McDonald’s Cyclospora lawsuit and first Illinois McDonald’s Cyclospora lawsuit filed by Pritzker Hageman law firm.
+Our lawyers are representing many of the victims of this outbreak and are seeking money for their clients to pay for medical bills and lost income.
 They are also seeking money for pain and emotional suffering.